terminatorul/xref-tag/README.md

                 ]
 	      ```
     - `$CTAGSSUFFIXES`
-	    - python list of suffixes of files that `ctags` can parse and understand.
-Only matching
+	    - python list with suffixes for files `ctags` can parse.
+Only matching files will the given
-	      files will the given to `ctags` command, others are discarded.
+	      to `ctags` command, others are discarded.
 Default:

 	      ```python
 	      [